 Each participating Missouri university has its own guidelines for the awarding of college credit hours for those students who are awarded the Missouri Seal of Biliteracy.
 Seal of Biliteracy recipients should check with their university.
-These Missouri universities have endorsed the Seal of Biliteracy: Missouri State University, Missouri Southern State University, University of Central Missouri, Truman State, and Evangel University.
+These Missouri universities have endorsed the Seal of Biliteracy: Missouri State University, Missouri Southern State University, Northwest Missouri State University, University of Central Missouri, Truman State, William Woods University, and Evangel University.

 Students enrolled in a modern language class during their senior year will test in class in December.
 Students who are not enrolled in a modern language class will be contacted with the possible testing dates/locations.

 Do I need to be enrolled in a modern language class?

 No, you do not need to be enrolled in an LSR7 modern language class.
 The Seal of Biliteracy program is available in all world languages.

 Students who use the IB (International Baccalaureate) exam scores during their senior year to qualify for a Seal of Biliteracy will not receive their results until after graduation.
 Will they be eligible to receive a seal after graduation?

 Yes, the seal will be awarded after graduation.